Why prioritize?

 Figure 1: Dimensions and categories in the Kano model

 The horizontal axis represents the degree of execution or fulfillment.
-On the right extreme items are fully executed (excellent execution and the need is well fulfilled), whereas on the left extreme, items are executed very poorly or not implemented at all and hence the need is not fulfilled.
-The vertical axis is the satisfaction level for a particular requirement/feature - on the top, customers are very satisfied or delighted and, on the bottom, customers are dissatisfied, or they are even disgusted.
+On the right extreme, items are fully executed (excellent execution and the need is well fulfilled), whereas on the left extreme, items are executed very poorly or not implemented at all and hence the need is not fulfilled.
+The vertical axis is the satisfaction level for a particular requirement or feature – on the top, customers are very satisfied or delighted and, on the bottom, customers are dissatisfied or even disgusted.

 Kano questionnaire

-After inputting the dimensions and the categories of requirements in this model, a special survey or questionnaire can be designed and used to determine which Kano category your requirements (or features) fall into.
-The Kano survey is the most time-consuming part when using this prioritization model, as you need to approach your users (in order to get real customer feedback) and ask the following two questions for each feature you would like to evaluate:
+After inputting the dimensions and the categories of requirements in this model, a special survey or questionnaire can be designed and used to determine which Kano category your requirements or features fall into.
+The Kano survey is the most time-consuming part when using this prioritization model, as you need to approach your users (to get real customer feedback) and ask the following two questions for each feature you would like to evaluate:

 • “How do you feel if you have the feature?” (this is our functional question)